tRPC

 });

-Now let's call the procedure on our frontend. tRPC provides a wrapper for @tanstack/react-query which lets you utilize the full power of the hooks they provide, but with the added benefit of having your API calls typed and inferred.
+Now let's call the procedure on our frontend. tRPC exposes functions that creates (query/mutation)Options which lets your API calls to be typed and inferred.
 We can call our procedures from our frontend like this:

 const PostViewPage = () => {